 This was an important distinction, as terrorists planning to set off a remote-controlled bomb could do so with the flick of a switch on a miniaturized detonator.
 To an experienced operator, this meant that any untoward movement – a hand moving to a pocket or bag – could indicate an attempt to set off the remote and detonate the bomb.

 At 2:50 p.m. on March 6, 1988, the three IRA men were spotted entering the town center.
 Savage had been watched earlier as he drove a white Renault 5 car into the main square and parked it next to the site where the changing of the guards would later take place.
 After strolling through the square for a short time, they met again in front of the Renault.
 Minutes later, the three left the area and began walking back toward the border to the north.

 Possible car bomb

-On the ground, a four-man SAS team trailing the IRA trio was given the go-ahead to nab the suspects and prepared to move in.
+On the ground, a four-man SAS team trailing the IRA trio was given the go-ahead to arrest the suspects and prepared to move in.
 Back at the operations center, the police chief called over the radio for one of his men to return to base so that he would have a vehicle ready to transport the terrorists to jail.
-The officer acknowledged the call, however at the time found himself stuck in a long line of traffic.
-In an effort to expedite his return to base, he switched on his siren and pulled out onto the wrong side of the road.
+The officer acknowledged the call; however, he found himself stuck in a long line of traffic.
+To expedite his return to base, he switched on his siren and pulled out onto the wrong side of the road.

-In the months that followed, a major inquiry into the Operation Flavius and incident was launched, amidst accusations that the SAS had never intended to arrest the trio, but rather had been sent as part of an assassination team formed to eliminate three of the IRA’s top operatives.
-Civilian eyewitnesses to the shootings claimed that the IRA operatives made gestures to surrender, but were shot anyway.
+In the months that followed, a major inquiry into Operation Flavius and the incident was launched amidst accusations that the SAS had never intended to arrest the trio but instead had been sent as part of an assassination team formed to eliminate three of the IRA’s top operatives.
+Civilian eyewitnesses to the shootings claimed that the IRA operatives made gestures to surrender but were shot anyway.